dattran2k/AndroidSwipeBackLayout/README.md

 #### 1.3.
 Without Extends SwipeActivity, you can wrap you root view with SwipeLayout in Activity
 [**Check my SwipeBackActivity**](https://github.com/dattran2k/AndroidSwipeBackLayout/blob/master/SwipeLayout/src/main/java/com/dat/swipe_layout/SwipeBackActivity.kt)
 ### 2. Fragment

+First, sorry to say, if you are using navigation component, you can't use this lib because navigation component use replace() fragment by default, that means when you navigate to other fragment, your previous Fragment will run onDestroyView() so you can't see any things previous

+Navigate between Fragment using add() will work

 #### 2.1.
 Extends base SwipeableFragment with viewBinding
 Base SwipeableFragment : [**Source code**](https://github.com/dattran2k/AndroidSwipeBackLayout/tree/master/app/src/main/java/com/dat/swipe_example/swipe_fragment/base_fragment)